PRI-M3/Robin-Soloviev/Robin-Fixes-0.1/README.md

   <img src="https://static.zerochan.net/Robin.Soloviev.full.2000253.jpg">
   <h1 align="center">Robin Soloviev</h1>
 </p>
-The Guard is a Telegram bot made to help admins manage their groups.
+The Robin Soloviev is a Telegram bot.

-Initially created to moderate [The Devs Network](https://thedevs.network).
+ [IMAGE From](https://www.zerochan.net/) By _ Wenqing Yan, Fisheye Placebo, Robin Soloviev, Original, deviantART, Facebook Cover

 **NOTE: The Guard is in beta phase;**
 **it has known issues, but it's successfully being used in production**.